I have mixed feelings about this place.

 The older I get though and the more petitions I sign in protest of animal abuse, the less inclined I am to go.
 In many cases, it just doesn’t seem humane anymore to keep animals in captivity for our entertainment, especially the larger mammals.

-Entrance to the aquarium is ¥2,300 for adults.
-One of the world’s largest aquariums, the tanks at Kaiyukan hold nearly 11,000 tons of water.
+Located in Tempozan Harbor Village in Osaka, entrance to the aquarium is ¥2,400 for adults.
+It’s one of the world’s largest aquariums with tanks holding a cumulative 11,000 tons of water.

 You start at the top and make your way down through the exhibits in a circular motion.
 At the center of the spiral is the aquarium’s largest tank (pictured below), with many smaller tanks around its perimeter.
 This main tank is 9 meters (30 ft) deep and holds 5,400 cubic meters (190,699 cubic ft) of water.